mlpack/blog/doc/tutorials/Yannis2016Week05.md

+@brief LSH Parallelization - Week 5
+@author Yannis Mentekidis
-Title: LSH Parallelization - Week 2
+@page Yannis2016WeekFive LSH Parallelization - Week 5
-Date: 2016-06-27 20:20:20
+@date 2016-06-27 20:20:20

-Tags: gsoc, lsh, multiprobe, openMP, parallel
-Author: Yannis Mentekidis
+@section Yannis2016WeekFive LSH Parallelization - Week 5

 This week I focused on implementing the parallelization changes I discussed in my previous blog post.
 I also spent some time on bug fixes and style changes of Multiprobe LSH, but I will not bore you with that.